 Created and hosted by Senator Ball, The Women Of Distinction Hall of Fame was designed to honor outstanding women from throughout the 40th Senate District.
 Towns, villages and cities district-wide have selected one nominee that will be honored at a ceremony on May 29th.

 “The Women of Distinction Hall of Fame was created to honor women that have chose a path of leadership, living a life of service before self,” said Senator Greg Ball.
 “Leah has quite an impressive biography and is very deserving of this recognition.
-She is a devoted member of the Norcort Seniors, Van Cortlandtville Historical Society, St. Peter’s Episcopal Church and who could forget her key role in the Red Hatted Hotties of Cortlandt Manor.”
+She is a devoted member of the Norcort Seniors, Van Cortlandtville Historical Society, St. Peter’s Episcopal Church, treasurer of the Old Cemetery Assoc., and who could forget her key role in the Red Hatted Hotties of Cortlandt Manor.”

 “I am honored to have been chosen as a nominee for this prestigious recognition and would consider myself privileged to be chosen to be a Woman of Distinction for the 40th Senate District,” said Leah Olsen.